Google: Environment

-In October 2006, the company announced plans to install thousands of solar panels to provide up to 1.6 Megawatt of electricity, enough to satisfy approximately 30% of the campus' energy needs.
+In October 2006, the company announced plans to install thousands of solar panels on its Mountain View campus to provide up to 1.6 Megawatt of electricity, enough to satisfy approximately 30% of the campus' energy needs.
 The system is the largest rooftop photovoltaic power station constructed on a U.S. corporate campus and one of the largest on any corporate site in the world.
 Since 2007, Google has aimed for carbon neutrality in regard to its operations.
+In Spring 2009, Google hired a herd of 200 goats for a week from California Grazing to mow their lawn.
+It was apparently more eco-friendly.

 Google disclosed in September 2011 that it "continuously uses enough electricity to power 200,000 homes", almost 260 million watts or about a quarter of the output of a nuclear power plant.
 Total carbon emissions for 2010 were just under 1.5 million metric tons, mostly due to fossil fuels that provide electricity for the data centers.
 Google said that 25 percent of its energy was supplied by renewable fuels in 2010.
 An average search uses only 0.3 watt-hours of electricity, so all global searches are only 12.5 million watts or 5% of the total electricity consumption by Google.

 In 2010, Google Energy made its first investment in a renewable energy project, putting $38.8 million into two wind farms in North Dakota.
 The company announced the two locations will generate 169.5 megawatts of power, enough to supply 55,000 homes.
 In February 2010, the Federal Energy Regulatory Commission granted Google an authorization to buy and sell energy at market rates.
 The corporation exercised this authorization in September 2013 when it announced it would purchase all the electricity produced by the not-yet-built 240-megawatt Happy Hereford wind farm.
 In July 2010, Google signed an agreement with an Iowa wind farm to buy 114 megawatts of power for 20 years.